ashleefv/BeeNestABM/README.md

 Figure 4: Flow chart for simulationOutputSpatial.m.
 The for loop calls rules.m at each timestep to evaluate the 4 submodels.

-### Submodel 1: Check whether or not bees are close enough for social interactions.
+### Submodel 1 Bump: Check whether or not bees are close enough for social interactions.
 First, we calculate pairwise distances between the bees.
 Pairwise distances are computed using pdist2, a built-in function in MATLAB, and are stored in a vector called currentDistanceToBees.

     currentDistanceToBees = pdist2(position,position);

 Then, we use a custom script called bump.m.
-The input is the currentDistanceToBees and a parameter BeeBodyThreshold that provides a spatial scale of interest in the model representing the average length of the body of a bee.
-The script sets a vector bumpedStorage values to 1 for bees that are considered to be close enough to interact and 0 otherwise.
+The input is the currentDistanceToBees and a parameter BeeBodyThreshold that provides a spatial scale of interest in the model representing the average length of the body of a bee or some other user-defined length at which social interactions occur.
+The script sets the values of a vector bumpedStorage to 1 for bees that are considered to be close enough to interact and to 0 otherwise.
 The interaction or "bump" is considered to happen if the bee is in the nest chamber (position is not NaN, which is only possible for time 0 initialized from data sets) and the pairwise distance between a pair of bees is less than BeeBodyThreshold.
-We exclude self-contact for bees as being considered as a bump.
+We exclude self-contact as being considered as a bump.

-    function bumpedStorage = bump()

-    return bumpedStorage

     bumpedStorage = bump(BeeBodyThreshold,currentDistanceToBees);

-PUT BUMP code here.
-Is output a vector or matrix?

-### Submodel 2: Transition between active (moving) and inactive (stationary) states.
+### Submodel 2 Activity: Transition between active (moving) and inactive (stationary) states.
+The vector currentActivity stores values of 1 for rows corresponding to bees that moved in the previous time step and 0 otherwise.
 %% Define Transition Probability Vector
 % Probabilities for state transitions from active to inactive and inactive
 % to active either with or without being bumped